whykay-01/machine-learning/homeworks/hwk5/report.md

 ---

 #### B) Is there anything of interest you learned about wines from exploring this dataset with unsupervised machine learning method that is worth noting and not already covered in the questions above?

+It was certainly interesting to learn that not only color contributes to what kind of wine are we classifying.
+Also, it is interesting how the fact that wines are mostly about having small local features influences the results of our findings.
+No wonder t-SNE was the best approach to solve this problem as it is about preserving probabilities.